Home / Career Guides / Auditor

 What kind of job opportunities are available for auditors?

-Most auditor positions are in the financial sector, both internal and external.
+Most positions are in the financial sector, both internal and external.
 Some specialize in taxes as well.
 For auditing jobs that aren’t exclusively accounting-based, look for information technology auditing positions that work on networks, hardware, and software.

 Do auditors make good money?

-Auditors have great pay potential in their career path.
+They have great pay potential in their career path.
 There are also many opportunities for continuing education to boost your paycheck throughout your career.

 What qualifications do I need to become an auditor?